 If approved, we plan to commercialize AKB-9778 ourselves in the United States and intend to seek one or more strategic collaborators to commercialize AKB-9778 in additional markets.
+In addition, we intend to develop AKB-4924 and plan to initiate a multiple ascending dose study in the second quarter of 2018.
 With respect to ARP-1536, we are evaluating its development options.
 We face competition in seeking appropriate collaborators for our product candidates, and the negotiation process is time-consuming and complex.
 In order for us to successfully collaborate with a third party on our product candidates, potential collaborators must view these product candidates as economically valuable.
 Even if we are successful in our efforts to establish strategic collaborations, the terms that we agree upon may not be favorable to us, and we may not be able to maintain such strategic collaborations if, for example, development or approval of a product is delayed or sales of an approved product are disappointing.
 Any delay in entering into strategic collaboration agreements related to our product candidates could delay the development and commercialization of our product candidates and reduce their competitiveness even if they reach the market.